Global Burden of Disease Study

 The Global Burden of Disease Study (GBD) is a comprehensive regional and global research program of disease burden that assesses mortality and disability from major diseases, injuries, and risk factors.
-GBD is a collaboration of over 3600 researchers from 145 countries.
+GBD is a collaboration of over 12,000 researchers from more than 160 countries.
 Under principal investigator Christopher J.L.
-Murray, GBD is based out of the Institute for Health Metrics and Evaluation (IHME) at the University of Washington and funded by the Bill and Melinda Gates Foundation.
+Murray, GBD is based in the Institute for Health Metrics and Evaluation (IHME) at the University of Washington and funded by the Bill and Melinda Gates Foundation.